timschott/interview-prep/ds/ml-conceptual.md

 * what is bias?
   * difference between average prediction in our model and the correct prediction
 * what is variance?
-  * variability of model output for a given observation
+  * variability of model output over a training set
+  * - how "stable" the results are
 * what is the bias variance tradeoff?
   * model is too simple, can't accurately understand dataset
   * model too complex, can't generalize to new data points